Crystallographic texture

-In physical chemistry and materials science, texture is the distribution of crystallographic orientations of a polycrystalline sample (it is also part of the geological fabric).
-A sample in which these orientations are fully random is said to have no distinct texture.
-If the crystallographic orientations are not random, but have some preferred orientation, then the sample has a weak, moderate or strong texture.
+In materials science and related fields, crystallographic texture is the distribution of crystallographic orientations of a polycrystalline sample.
+A sample in which these orientations are fully random or is amorphous and thus no crystallographic planes, is said to have no texture.
+If the crystallographic orientations are not random, but have some preferred orientation, then the sample may have a weak, moderate or strong texture.
 The degree is dependent on the percentage of crystals having the preferred orientation.

 Texture is seen in almost all engineered materials, and can have a great influence on materials properties.
 The texture forms in materials during thermo-mechanical processes, for example during production processes e.g. rolling.
 Consequently, the rolling process is often followed by a heat treatment to reduce the amount of unwanted texture.
 Controlling the production process in combination with the characterization of texture and the material's microstructure help to determine the materials properties, i.e. the processing-microstructure-texture-property relationship.
 Also, geologic rocks show texture due to their thermo-mechanic history of formation processes.

 One extreme case is a complete lack of texture: a solid with perfectly random crystallite orientation will have isotropic properties at length scales sufficiently larger than the size of the crystallites.
 The opposite extreme is a perfect single crystal, which likely has anisotropic properties by geometric necessity.

 Characterization and representation

 Texture can be determined by various methods.
 Some methods allow a quantitative analysis of the texture, while others are only qualitative.
 Among the quantitative techniques, the most widely used is X-ray diffraction using texture goniometers, followed by the electron backscatter diffraction (EBSD) method in scanning electron microscopes.
 Qualitative analysis can be done by Laue photography, simple X-ray diffraction or with a polarized microscope.
-Neutron and synchrotron high-energy X-ray diffraction are suitable for determining textures of bulk materials and in situ analysis, whereas laboratory x-ray diffraction instruments are more appropriate for analyzing textures of thin films.
+Neutron and synchrotron high-energy X-ray diffraction are suitable for determining textures of bulk materials and in situ analysis, whereas laboratory X-ray diffraction instruments are more appropriate for analyzing textures of thin films.

 Texture is often represented using a pole figure, in which a specified crystallographic axis (or pole) from each of a representative number of crystallites is plotted in a stereographic projection, along with directions relevant to the material's processing history.
 These directions define the so-called sample reference frame and are, because the investigation of textures started from the cold working of metals, usually referred to as the rolling direction RD, the transverse direction TD and the normal direction ND.
 For drawn metal wires the cylindrical fiber axis turned out as the sample direction around which preferred orientation is typically observed (see below).